cristianlacey/data-based-dissipation-rates/README.md

 ```

-## Expected Features
+## Expected Input Features

-The expected features and corresponding column names are summarized in the following table:
+The expected input features and corresponding column names are summarized in the following table:

 | Input Feature | Description | Column Name   |
 | :---:         |    :----   |        :---:   |